 - Can you think of areas in your life that have not been given over to Jesus completely?
 Write them down.

-- What are some things that may be holding you back from surrendering every area to the lordship of Jesus?
+- What are some things that may be holding you back from surrendering every area of your life to the lordship of Jesus?
 If you are afraid of failure, don’t worry!
 He isn’t as concerned about your behavior as He is about your whole heart being surrendered to Him.
 Your behavior will change as you give Him permission to work.
 He can supernaturally change us by His Spirit.

-- If you have not yet believed, take a step of faith and pray the sinners prayer below:
+If you have not yet believed, take a step of faith and pray the sinner’s prayer below:

-- You can ask someone you trust (who has evidence of the fruit of the Spirit in them) to lay hands on you, and pray for you to receive The Holy Spirit (Acts 19:6).
+If you have already received Jesus as your Savior and are still struggling with sin, research the gifts of the Spirit in Galatians 5:22-26, and choose to exhibit them.
+They are free and available to every Believer at any time!
+Like a light switch, you have to flip the switch on, choosing to turn off the flesh and turn on the Spirit.
+The darkness will be diminished!
+You can ask someone you trust (who has evidence of the fruit of the Spirit in them) to lay hands on you, and pray for you to receive the Holy Spirit (Acts 19:6).
 As you empty yourself more and more of your own will and ask Him to fill you, He will give you more power, supplying everything you need to overcome sin!
-What once was difficult, now becomes easy!
+What once was difficult, now becomes easier!